 Liabilities are fully reinsured.
-In additional to the reinsurance asset, the Company holds cash and is not exposed to material concentration risk.
+In addition to the reinsurance asset, the Company holds cash and cash equivalents and is not exposed to material concentration risk.

-The Company manages market risk as part of the wider market risk framework, within local regulatory constraints and in line with established Group policy.
-The management of market risk is overseen by the Board.
+The Company manages market risk within its market risk framework, within local regulatory constraints and in line with established Group policy.
+The management of market risk is overseen by the Asset Liability Committee ("ALCO") and the Board.